-Another freezing order (the "Second Freezing Order") was issued by the Changzhou Intermediate People's Court of Jiangsu Province upon a creditor (the "Creditor") of a bondholder of the 2016 Corporate Bond (defined in note 39 to the consolidated financial statements) filed a petition with the Changzhou Intermediate People's Court of Jiangsu Province requesting Shunfeng Photovoltaic Investment (China) Company Limited (順風光電投資 (中國) 有限公司) ("Shunfeng Photovoltaic Investments") to settle the principal amount of RMB142 million of the 2016 Corporate Bond and interests of the 2016 Corporate Bond to the Creditors.
+Another freezing order (the "Second Freezing Order") was issued by the Changzhou Intermediate People's Court of Jiangsu Province upon a creditor (the "Creditor") of a bondholder of the 2016 Corporate Bond (as defined in note 37 to the consolidated financial statements) filed a petition with the Court requesting Shunfeng Photovoltaic Investment to settle the principal amount of RMB142,000,000 of the 2016 Corporate Bond and interests of the 2016 Corporate Bond to the Creditors.
 Certain interests of subsidiaries of the Group have been put under the Second Freezing Order.
-As at 31 December 2023, the total principal amount of the 2016 Corporate Bond of RMB255,463,000 (2022: RMB255,463,000) and accrued bond interests of RMB101,253,000 (2022: RMB81,583,000) were recognised in bond payables and trade and other payables, respectively.
-In April 2023, Changzhou Intermediate People's Court of Jiangsu Province issued a judgment requiring Shunfeng Photovoltaic Investment to settle the principal of the 2016 Corporate Bond of RMB142 million and the interest of approximately RMB55,198,000 to the Creditor.
+As at 31 December 2024, the total principal amount of the 2016 Corporate Bond of RMB255,463,000 (2023: RMB255,463,000) and accrued bond interests of RMB120,978,000 (2023: RMB101,253,000) were recognised in bond payables and other payables, respectively.
+In April 2023, the Court issued a judgment requiring Shunfeng Photovoltaic Investment to settle the principal of the 2016 Corporate Bond of RMB142,000,000 and the interest of approximately RMB55,198,000 to the Creditor.
 The Creditor appealed to the High People's Court of Jiangsu Province.
 Up to the date of this report, the above proceedings have not been completed in the High People's Court of Jiangsu Province.